boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ### Replayed Notification Updates

 {{rmsw}} illustrates the observed exchange when a replayed notification update is sent by a misbehaving node (AT) to an xTR.
+This example assumes that the replayed message is a replay of Map-Server triggered withdrawal.

 ~~~~ aasvg
                      +---+                          +----+